 4. QuickBooks Payroll

 Overview: QuickBooks Payroll is ideal for companies already using QuickBooks for accounting.
 By connecting payroll to the same system businesses already use, setup and integration are simple.
-QuickBooks Payroll automates tax filings, provides digital pay stubs, and includes a mobile app for employees.
+QuickBooks Payroll automates payroll tax filing, provides digital pay stubs, and includes a mobile app for employees.
 It is especially useful for small businesses that want to manage accounting and payroll in one system without learning a completely new platform.

 Key Features